Interaction-Magic/casio-watch-prototyper/README.md

 > Docs to follow...
 >

+BUGS:

++ Duplicate sequences IDs are possible: fix this and fix sequence duplication.
+Sort all index number references
++ Step splicing does not work in the correct place

 TODO:

 + ~Create a common styling for buttons and colours across all CSS~
 + Fix Sequence index saving and restorting (to enable duplicate & delete buttons to work)
-+ Code re-factor to reduce duplication
++ Code re-factor to reduce duplication (and clean up this.elm, this.opts_elm etc...)
 + Rename to sensor-watch-prototyper
 + Document all features, especially helper UI features (like hold down to drag through segments)